tomkeays/xmas-archived/NOTES.md

 ### Dona Nobis Pacem

-Fixed parsing of words in w: field
+Fixed parsing of words in w: field; reset as multiple voices to make the staves line up better

 ## November 22, 2014